ericsomdahl/ProjectEuler/README.md

 # ProjectEuler

-Just some solutions to Project Euler
+Just some solutions to Project Euler.

+More test changes